jutabhat/projects/README.md

 just for a note!

-normally, one project should be stored in one repository, but the objective of this repo is to my projects to develop my skills so, I decided to summary every projects within one repo.
+normally, one project should be stored in one repository, but the objective of this repo is to keep my projects for developing my skills so, I decided to summarize every projects within one repo.